Scholar Features, SLI News

 ‘ONE OF THE FEW’

-Most days after school, Noel takes a break to watch Netflix before getting down to homework.
+Most days after school, Miguel takes a break to watch Netflix before getting down to homework.

 “It’s about trying as hard as I can,” he said.
 “If I can be the first in my family to attend an Ivy League university, I’ll go for it.”

-That “go-for-it” attitude and his curiosity make Noel remarkable, said Harrisonburg City Public Schools social studies coordinator and SLI founding board member Kirk Moyers
+That “go-for-it” attitude and his curiosity make Miguel remarkable, said the school system social studies coordinator and SLI founding board member Kirk Moyers

 “He’s one of the few kids who will actually research something he’s interested in rather than ask the teacher for the answer,” he said.
 “Because of this, he has a deep knowledge about a variety of topics, and makes connections and analyzes the material at the level of someone far more experienced than a high schooler.”